 - Let cool and then drizzle with caramel sauce.

 My coconut flour brownies are packed with antioxidants and healthy ingredients that boost energy levels and aid digestion.
 The combination of cacao powder, dark chocolate chips and maple syrup is rich and sweet — but heart-healthy too!
 And, the star ingredient of this recipe, the coconut flour, is gut-friendly and won’t leave you feeling drowsy an hour after eating these brownies.

 I’m always looking for new coconut flour recipes because coconut flour doesn’t contain any grains, making it completely gluten-free.
 Plus, coconut flour is high in fiber, easy to digest and it doesn’t lead to blood sugar spikes like white, processed flour does.
 So, if your looking for a dessert that comes with a range of health benefits, look no further than these delicious coconut flour brownies.

 Why You Should Swap Out Regular Flour for Coconut Flour

-I’m excited that coconut flour is becoming easier to find in local supermarkets and health food stores because it’s one of my favorite gluten-free flours out there.
+I’m excited that coconut flour is becoming easier to find in local supermarkets and health food stores because it’s one of my favorite gluten-free flours out there (along with almond flour).
 A major benefit of choosing coconut flour for your baking instead of regular, processed white flour is that coconut flour has a lower glycemic index, and it won’t lead to blood sugar highs and lows.

 Research shows that coconut flour is actually beneficial for patients with diabetes because it contains a high dietary fiber content and doesn’t alter blood glucose levels the way that regular flour does.
 (1) Coconut flour also aids your metabolism, energy levels and digestion.